What Is Bowling Etiquette?

 Be Quiet and Respectful While Others Are Taking Their Turns

-While bowling is a sport that encourages friendships and conversation, it is important to keep voices down and at a respectful tone when others are bowling.
+While bowling is a sport that encourages friendships and conversation, it is important to keep voices down and in a respectful tone when others are bowling.
 As with other sports, bowling requires concentration.
 It is easy to lose focus when other people are being loud and obnoxious, so bowlers should be mindful of celebrating too loudly or talking in a loud voice.

 What Not to Do in a Bowling Alley